The process of installing a sprinkler system for a lawn, save thousands of dollars by installing them yourself.

 When the PVC pipe reaches a sprinkler placement use an SST (slip x slip x threaded) PVC tee to break off from the line.
 Cut the PVC pipe at the location.

-TIP: Have the barbed elbow connected to the tee before glued into place will make it easier.
+TIP: Attach the barbed elbow to the tee before gluing into place to make it easier.

 Connect another barb elbow to the bottom of the sprinkler head.

 Determine where the funny pipe needs to be cut to connect to the sprinkler.
-Cut the funny pipe then connect it to the sprinkler head.
+Cut the funny pipe and attach it to the sprinkler head.

 TIP: Depending on the type of sprinkler, you may have to flush the line before attaching the sprinkler head.
 The sprinkler housing that I am using can be flushed after install.
 But if yours needs to be flushed before, place the funny pipe to the desired location then extend it above ground at least 5″.